ICAPP TRAINING FOR 2020 Via ZOOM

 Units 1 to 4 must be successfully completed

-LEVEL 2 COURSE IN PSYCHOANALYTIC CHILD AND ADOLESCENT PSYCHOTHERAPY
+COURSE IN PSYCHOANALYTIC CHILD AND ADOLESCENT PSYCHOTHERAPY

 The Course in child and adolescent psychotherapy (Level 2) introduces the student to the practice of child and adolescent psychotherapy.
 As well as reading classic papers concerning the theory and practice of child and adolescent psychotherapy, issues concerning techniques in the assessment and therapy of children and adolescents and working with parents will be presented.